msarson/Clarion-WinMMTimer-Class/README.md

 - **High-precision timing**: Millisecond-level accuracy using the Windows Multimedia Timer API
 - **Simple interface**: Easy to use with standard Clarion notification mechanism
 - **Multiple timers**: Support for multiple timer instances in the same window
-- **Thread-safe**: Enhanced thread safety with critical sections, atomic operations, and defensive programming
+- **Thread-safe**: Enhanced thread safety with critical sections, Windows Common Controls subclassing APIs, and defensive programming
 - **Pause/Resume**: Ability to pause and resume timers without losing settings

 ## Files